-Marudy Creek, Guyana
+Marudy Creek, Guyana – August 25, 2012

 Today I went to the Community Liaison Officer coordinated trip to Marudy Creek Resort.
 My social sponsors were kind enough to pick me up at my home.
 Once I was aboard, we headed back west on the Coastal Highway.
 With a couple of very short exceptions, the highway is just two lanes.
 The road itself is centered right between houses and businesses.
-It is not unusual to see men working on a truck for example just two or three feet off of the traveled portion of the road.
+It is not unusual to see men working on a truck, for example only two or three feet off of the traveled portion of the road.

 We ultimately turned south on the Linden highway.
-That highway is just as described above; although, it worse in some places because the houses and businesses are built so much closer to the road.
-Traffic on the road was absolutely horrific.
-We thought there may have been construction or maybe even a traffic accident.
+That highway is just as described above; although, it is worse in some places because the houses and businesses are built so much closer to the road.
+Traffic on the road was horrific.
+We thought there might have been some construction or maybe even a traffic accident.
 After being backed up a mile or so, we saw the only problem was the traffic light that allows entrance to the housing development of Big Diamond.
 The road leaving the highway is not very wide.
 It also carries traffic to the 20,000 plus homes in the area.

 The intersection is right at a rum distillery, so some of the traffic of employees and guests added to the traffic mess.
 I will bear the distillery in mind for the future.
 I am sure it will be interesting to take a tour there.
 Rum has been distilled in Guyana since the mid-19th century.
-The locals explain that the British Navy used to give all of their sailors rations of rum.
+The locals explain that the British Navy used to give all of their sailors’ rations of rum.
 That rum came from Guyana more often than not.

 As we neared the airport area, we turned east off of the Linden highway.
 A mile or two further in and we turned off of the paved road onto a dirt road.
 We went north along that road for maybe a mile.
 That is when we drove into the Marudy Creek Resort.
-The resort had many covered structures, some fairly large.
+The resort had many covered structures, some relatively large.
 Other than the thatched roof, all of the structures were open on all sides.
-The center feature of the resort is the creek and the swimming pond.
+The central feature of the resort is the creek and the swimming pond.

 Luckily, the trip back was not such a traffic nightmare.